Erasmus Programme: Overview

 Erasmus+ is the EU's programme to support education, training, youth and sport in Europe.
-The programme involves the 27 EU Member States and 6 non-EU associated countries (North Macedonia, Serbia, Iceland, Liechtenstein, Norway and Turkey).
-With 55 National Agencies responsible for the decentralised management of most of the programme's actions.
+The programme involves the 27 EU Member States and 7 non-EU associated countries (North Macedonia, Serbia, Iceland, Liechtenstein, Norway, Turkey, and the United Kingdom (2027)), with 55 national agencies responsible for the decentralised management of most of the programme's actions.
 Other countries across the world may also participate in certain parts of the programme.
-The overall responsibility for the programme’s management, direction and evaluation lies with the European Commission (Directorate-General for Education, Youth, Sport and Culture), assisted by its Education, Audio-visual and Culture Executive Agency (EACEA).
+The overall responsibility for the programme's management, direction and evaluation lies with the European Commission (Directorate-General for Education, Youth, Sport and Culture), assisted by its Education, Audio-visual and Culture Executive Agency (EACEA).

 The objective of Erasmus+ is to promote transnational learning mobility and cooperation, as a mean of improving quality and excellence, supporting inclusion and equity, and boosting innovation in the fields of education, youth and sport.
 In all these sectors, the aim is to provide support, through lifelong learning, for the educational, professional and personal development of participants in Europe and beyond.

 The programme's objective is pursued through three key actions: